-- 1. Select Build> Wall> Straight Interior Wall and draw a horizontal interior wall (from left to right).
-Position this knee wall so that it is 5 feet from the top exterior wall. - 2.
-Draw another interior wall (from right to left) and position it 5 feet from the bottom exterior wall.
+2. Draw another interior wall (from right to left) and position it 5 feet from the bottom exterior wall.
 You can reposition the knee walls using dimensions.
-For more information, see "Moving Objects Using Dimensions" on page 376 of the Reference Manual.
+For more information, see "Moving Objects Using Dimensions" on page 438 of the Reference Manual.

-3. Select both interior walls and open them for specification.
+3. Select each of the interior walls one at a time and click the Open Object edit button.
 Check Knee Wall on the Roof tab of the Wall Specification dialog and click OK.